The hatching strategy

 Middle stage

-This is where you’ve got enough good monsters you can complete PvE events and do fine in PvP.
+This is where you’ve got enough good monsters you can complete most PvE events and you want to start aiming for the late game.
 This shifts focus onto building collection size and awakening mythics.
-You can choose to skip this stage.

 Later stage

-This is where you own many legendaries so too few eggs come under middle stage conditions.
+This is where you own many legendaries so too few eggs come under middle stage conditions and your gems build up if you stay too strict.

 Spender / Ultra late stage